Nathan Healy

 Oakland Electricity Prices

-Solar panels allow Oakland homeowners to generate their own electricity, reducing dependence on utility companies and protecting against future rate increases.
+Solar panels allow Oakland homeowners to generate their own electricity, reducing dependence on utility rates that continue climbing year after year.
+This shift means more predictable energy costs for your household budget.

 Price of Energy: California vs National Average